-The size of the conference is growing exponentially, and our numbers are always off the chart.
-If anything, it only means that students regionally has developed an interest in our conference based on the positive reputation that we have achieved over the years.
-This reputation was not possible without the true commitment of our boards over the years to prioritizing the quality over any other growth factor.
+Each year, AUSMUN experiences exponential growth in the number of its attendees.
+If anything, it only means that students regionally have developed an interest in our conference based on the positive feedback and reputation that we have acquired over the years.
+The reputation that AUSMUN holds is not possible without the true commitment of our board members throughout the years and our team of moderators and pagers who you will come to meet very soon.